kontent-ai/java-packages/docs/Using-the-Spring-Boot-Configuration-and-DI-to-Instantiate-the-DeliveryClient.md

 # Spring Boot and DI to register delivery client

-You can use Spring `@Configuration` and `@Bean` data annotation to register the Kontent Delivery client and then used `@Autowired` when you need to use it
+You can use Spring `@Configuration` and `@Bean` data annotation to register the Kontent.ai Deliver client and then used `@Autowired` when you need to use it

 The approach is showcased on [Spring Boot sample application](../sample-app-spring-boot) - the code part is in [KontentConfiguration.java file](../delivery-sdk/src/main/java/kontent/ai/delivery/template/ViewResolverConfiguration.java).